ssbc/ssb-index-feeds-spec/README.md

 If a feedless identity A is added as a member of another feedless identity B (group of groups) then just one member of A needs to link back.
-The `to` field of the link message from B should point to any member of A. It doesn't have to be the member linking back as the list of members can be deduced from that member.
+A new `representative` field of the link message from B should point to any member of A. It doesn't have to be the member linking back as the list of members can be deduced from that member.

 For a good starting point for existing discussions on SSB going back 5 years (linked in the thread):